near/docs/docs/3.tutorials/examples/count-near.md

 You have two options to start the Counter Example.

-1. You can use the app through `Github Codespaces`, which will open a web-based interactive environment.
+1. You can use the app through `GitHub Codespaces`, which will open a web-based interactive environment.
 2. Clone the repository locally and use it from your computer.

 | Codespaces                                                                                                             | Clone locally                                  |